kronwiz/r3-mysql/README.md

 After a query the `num-rows` attribute always contains the number of rows affected by the operation; in the case of a "select" query this is the number of rows returned by the select.

+If you insert a record into a table that contains an `AUTO_INCREMENT` column, you can obtain the value stored into that column by reading the `last-insert-id` attribute.

 ### Other attributes and methods